arthyn/kartchners/site/daily-plate-lunches.md

       casserole and a dinner roll
   - day: Thurdsay
     price: 1199
-    description: Meatball stew with corn, tomato salad and a dinner roll
+    description: Pork stew with corn, cucumber & tomato salad and a dinner roll
   - day: Friday
     price: 1299
     description: >-